DocumentationAdobe Primetime Authentication - Most frequently used terms

 Most Common Terms

-Programmer - a programmer is a Content Provider who plans to integrate Adobe Pass into their website or application.
+Programmer - a programmer is a Content Provider who plans to integrate the Adobe Pass into their website or application.

 Channel - a channel is the actual resource through which a programmer serves the content.
 One programmer can serve one or many channels.
 For example: A programmer Star can have Star Sports and Star Movies as channels.